Navigating Compliance Challenges

 Conduct Regular Risk Assessments to Identify Vulnerabilities

-Expert insights reveal that a systematic assessment of an entity's protective stance is crucial for .
+Expert insights reveal that a systematic assessment of an entity's protective stance is crucial for risk management.
 Regular assessments ensure that defenses remain effective against evolving cyber threats, which are becoming more frequent and severe.
-Organizations now face an average of 1,636 cyberattacks per week-a staggering 30% increase from the previous year.
+Organizations now face an average of 1,636 cyberattacks per week—a staggering 30% increase from the previous year.

 This flowchart outlines the steps organizations should take to conduct risk assessments.
 Each box represents a key action in the process, and the arrows show how these actions connect to ensure a comprehensive evaluation of cybersecurity vulnerabilities.